harvardfop/harvardfop.github.io/_posts/1111-11-11-knots-and-tarps.md

 Along with taking pride in your tarps, you should take care of them.
 Both the nylon and plastic tarps are precious FOP items which must be respected.
 In general, keep in mind that FOP cannot buy new tarps every year.
 Every tear put in the tarps this year is another duct tape patch next year's groups will have to deal with, and tarps made entirely out of duct tape may be aesthetically pleasing, but they have little practical value.
 Here are some tips to help you care for the tarps:

-- Avoid using sharp stones or sticks in your clove hitches ("ghosties"). - Duct tape both sides of a rip or hole as soon as possible.
+- Avoid using sharp stones or sticks in your clove hitches ("ghosties").
+- Duct tape both sides of a rip or hole as soon as possible.
 - Only use a trucker's hitch on the ridgeline.
 - Remove all sticks and stones that may accumulate, and untie all knots in the tarp cord, before folding and rolling up the tarps each morning (a clean, dried tarp is also a lighter tarp to carry).
 - Make sure all of the p-cord is accounted for when you are taking down the tarps.
-Leave the cords on the Snazzy.

 [rope]: http://www.winstonhillsscoutgroup.com/Cubs/Gold/GOLD%20BOOMERANG%20TEST%203_files/Image7.gif
 [taught-line]: http://cdn.instructables.com/FE2/XCQX/FRD80IRK/FE2XCQXFRD80IRK.LARGE.gif